Heechan-Moon/CODA/README.md

 # CODA: COunting of Directed HypergrAphlets

-These are source codes or the paper under review.
+These are source codes of the paper under review.

 - **CODA** are algorithms for counting directed hypergraphlets which have two versions.
   - **CODA-E** is a brute-force accurate algorithm.